 Workers who are injured on the job must notify their employer of the injury within 30 days of the accident to preserve their right to workers’ comp benefits.
 If you sustain an occupational illness, the clock starts to run when you’re diagnosed.

 If you’re eligible to file a third-party claim, Florida law gives you four years to file a personal injury lawsuit.

 Contact a Clearwater Workers’ Compensation Lawyer for a Free Consultation

 Are you struggling with painful work-related injuries?
-Do you need help with a workers’ compensation claim that’s been denied or delayed?
+Do you need help with a workers’ comp claim that’s been denied or delayed?
 Each attorney from our team has the legal experience, resources, and skills to handle negotiations with your insurance company and fight until you obtain the compensation you deserve.
-Call a Clearwater workers’ comp injury lawyer at Perenich, Caulfield, Avril & Noyes to schedule a free consultation today.
+Call a Clearwater workers’ comp injury attorney at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers to schedule a free consultation today.

 Our Clearwater, FL personal injury law firm also provides:

 - Brain Injury Accident Lawyers in Clearwater, FL

 - Clearwater Medical Malpractice Lawyers